tensorflow/mlir-hlo/stablehlo/build_tools/math/README.md

 7. Add a record of the operation to `generate_ChloDecompositionPatternsMath.py`, see the for-loop in `main` function.
+   - If the operation is a StableHLO operation on complex inputs, add it to `stable-complex-math-expander` pass: update `populateStablehloComplexMathExpanderPatterns` function in `stablehlo/transforms/StablehloComplexMathExpander.cpp`.
 8. Generate new implementations by running `generate_ChloDecompositionPatternsMath.py` and remove existing implementations in